DovydasJanulaitis/mws-restaurant-stage-1/README.md

-# Mobile Web Specialist Certification Course
+# Udacity Front-End Web Developer Nanodegree Project
 ---
-#### _Three Stage Course Material Project - Restaurant Reviews_

-## Project Overview: Stage 1
+#### _ Restaurant Reviews App – Stage 1

-For the **Restaurant Reviews** projects, you will incrementally convert a static webpage to a mobile-ready web application.
-In **Stage One**, you will take a static design that lacks accessibility and convert the design to be responsive on different sized displays and accessible for screen reader use.
-You will also add a service worker to begin the process of creating a seamless offline experience for your users.
+## Description

+This is a simple app that allows user to see a list of pre-selected restaurants located in Lower Manhattan.
+The app also displays location of all restaurants in an interactive map and allows to see additional details of each restaurant: working hours, exact location on the map and comments.

+Additional features:
+•	App is fully responsive in all viewport sizes
+•	Site can be accessed offline after the first visit
+•	Site is accessible and can be used with assistive technology

-### Specification
+### Launching the App

-You have been provided the code for a restaurant reviews website.
-The code has a lot of issues.
-It’s barely usable on a desktop browser, much less a mobile device.
-It also doesn’t include any standard accessibility features, and it doesn’t work offline at all.
-Your job is to update the code to resolve these issues while still maintaining the included functionality.

-### What do I do from here?
+To launch the app on your machine, take the following steps:
+1. Copy the repository to your local machine using command: `$ git clone https://github.com/DovydasJanulaitis/mws-restaurant-stage-1.git`

-1. In this folder, start up a simple HTTP server to serve up the site files on your local computer.
-Python has some simple tools to do this, and you don't even need to know Python.
-For most people, it's already installed on your computer.
+2. Open the cloned project folder and start a simple HTTP server on your machine to launch the app.
+To launch HTTP server, I recommend using Python that has simple tools to do this:

-In a terminal, check the version of Python you have: `python -V`.
-If you have Python 2.x, spin up the server with `python -m SimpleHTTPServer 8000` (or some other port, if port 8000 is already in use.)
-For Python 3.x, you can use `python3 -m http.server 8000`.
-If you don't have Python installed, navigate to Python's [website](https://www.python.org/) to download and install the software.
+a.
+Download and install Python on your machine.
+You can download Python by clicking this link.
+If you already have Python, skip to the next step
+b.
+Open the terminal and check which version of Python you have installed by running `$ python -V`
+c.
+If you have Python 2.x start the server by typing `python -m SimpleHTTPServer 8000`.
+If you have Python 3.x, start the server by typing `python -m http.server 8000` (you don’t have to use port 8000, any other port works as well)

-2. With your server running, visit the site: `http://localhost:8000`, and look around for a bit to see what the current experience looks like.
+d.
+With your server running, open your default browser and visit ` http://localhost:8000`.
+You should see the app running
-3. Explore the provided code, and start making a plan to implement the required features in three areas: responsive design, accessibility and offline use.
-4. Write code to implement the updates to get this site on its way to being a mobile-ready website.

-## Leaflet.js and Mapbox:

-This repository uses [leafletjs](https://leafletjs.com/) with [Mapbox](https://www.mapbox.com/).
-You need to replace `<your MAPBOX API KEY HERE>` with a token from [Mapbox](https://www.mapbox.com/).
-Mapbox is free to use, and does not require any payment information.

-### Note about ES6
+### Resources

-Most of the code in this project has been written to the ES6 JavaScript specification for compatibility with modern web browsers and future proofing JavaScript code.
-As much as possible, try to maintain use of ES6 in any additional JavaScript you write.
+This app is using free map API version from www.mapbox.com.
+Check it out!